Non-Surgical TMJ, Overbite & Underbite Treatment

-Houston dentist Dr. Ronald Konig is pleased to offer both removable and fixed anterior growth guidance appliances for patients whose malocclusion or facial asymmetry may have previously required surgical intervention.
-With a growth guidance appliance, Dr. Konig can gently restructure the upper jaw and midface, helping eliminate breathing problems, severe TMJ, and irregular facial development.
+Houston dentist Dr. Ronald Konig is pleased to offer both removable anterior remodeling appliances (RGGA) and fixed anterior remodeling appliances (AGGA) for patients whose malocclusion or facial asymmetry may have previously required surgical intervention.
+With a remodeling guidance appliance, Dr. Konig can gently restructure the upper jaw allowing the lower jaw to come forward, helping eliminate breathing problems, severe TMJ, and irregular facial development.

 You may be the ideal candidate for an anterior growth guidance appliance if you:

 - Have been told your TMJ will require surgery to correct

 - Find chewing difficult

 - Have an asymmetrical facial structure

 How can an Anterior Growth Guidance Appliance help?

 Reshaping the upper jaw to a more harmonious position can enhance the facial profile and appearance.
 The AGGA can also help alleviate problems associated with poor facial profiles, poor jaw alignment, and narrow mouths.
 TMJ issues, migraine headaches, neck, shoulder and back pain, dizziness, ringing in the ears, mouth breathing, and sleep disorders such as sleep apnea may be reduced or alleviated with the AGGA.